Rari-Capital/docs/src/nova/README.md

 The owner of the priority key for each strategy will from here on be referred to as a strategy's "sequencer".
 :::

 The strategy's sequencer is given a Y (configurable) minute window where **only they** can execute that specific strategy.
-Any other bot performing an execution for a strategy during its "sequencer window" will not receive the execution request's tips (the strategy's sequencer will).
+Any other relayer performing an execution for a strategy during its "sequencer window" will not receive the execution request's tips (the strategy's sequencer will).

 ::: tip
-After the Y minute window expires for the request any bot is free to execute requests and receive the full tip.
+After the Y minute window expires for the request any relayer is free to execute requests and receive the full tip.
 :::

 Users will be able to opt out of giving the strategy sequencer priority when requesting an execution (but will pay a small penalty).

 ### Sequencer Extractable Value

-This system not only extracts PGA profits that would have gone to miners, but they are also able to **extract other frontrunning profits** that would have gone to sandwich bots, etc.
+This system not only extracts PGA profits that would have gone to miners, but they are also able to **extract other frontrunning profits** that would have gone to sandwich relayers, etc.

 - The sequencer effectively has the rights to **reorder transactions** within that 1 minute window
 - Importantly, **they can insert their own transactions** inbetween/around them as part of an atomic bundle (via something like a DSProxy).
-- Atomic insertion and reoreding rights allow them to take advantage of frontrunning schemes like sandwich attacks without miner/other bot competition.
+- Atomic insertion and reoreding rights allow them to take advantage of frontrunning schemes like sandwich attacks without miner/other relayer competition.
-- Bots bidding in auctions for different strategies will price-in the frontrunning profits they estimate they can extract and adjust their bid accordingly.
+- Relayers bidding in auctions for different strategies will price-in the frontrunning profits they estimate they can extract and adjust their bid accordingly.
-  - **Since the profits from these auctions go to the protocol, we have effectively extracted MEV profits that miners/frontrunning bots could have made off of Nova users and brought it back to the protocol instead.**
+  - **Since the profits from these auctions go to the protocol, we have effectively extracted MEV profits that miners/frontrunning relayers could have made off of Nova users and brought it back to the protocol instead.**
   - _We can even redistribute the profits we earn from MEVA back to users as a way to reduce costs!_